makannew/auto-scroll-container/README.md

     )
 ```
 For horizontal or 2D scrolls the prop object is `{scrollY, viewY, scrollX, viewX}`
+`viewY` or `viewX` implicitly defins an user eye focus point on view port.
+It tells to component which part of the viewport is more important to keep in view in resize event.

 ## Smooth scrolling
 By setting `smoothScroll` we can navigate to certain point smoothly.